OmerWafaey/OmerWafaey/README.md

 - 🌱 I’m currently learning advanced automation techniques.
 - ❓ Ask me about anything related to DevOps, cloud infrastructure, and automation tools.
 📫 How to reach me: omerwafaey@gmail.com
-- ⚡ Fun fact: I love E-sports.
+- ⚡ Fun fact: I love playing around with technology and exploring new tools and frameworks.

 <br/>